musicbygraceevelyn/musicbygraceevelyn.github.io/vocal_rep.md

       - complete
       collection: Iolanthe
       opus: (Pianist for the Sudbury Savoyards, September 2018)
+    - songs:
+      - Pirate King
+      - "All is prepar'd...
+Stay, Fred'ric, stay! duet"
+      collection: Pirates of Penzance
+    Herbert:
+    - songs:
+      - "Art is Calling for Me (I want to be a prima donna)"
+      collection: The Enchantress
     Handel:
+    - songs:
+      - See, the Raging Flames Arise
+      collection: Joshua
     - songs:
       - O Thou that Tellest Good Tidings to Zion
       - Rejoice Greatly O Daughter of Zion